yosephdev/tigray.ternafit.org/docs/support.md

 ## 🔒 Secure Donations

-!!! info "Your Security is Our Priority"
+!!! check "Your Security is Our Priority"

     All donations are processed through secure, encrypted payment gateways.
 We accept:

-    - 💳 Credit/Debit Cards (Visa, Mastercard, Amex)
+    * 💳 Credit/Debit Cards (Visa, Mastercard, Amex)
-    - 🏦 Bank Transfers (SEPA, Wire Transfer)
+    * 🏦 Bank Transfers (SEPA, Wire Transfer)
-    - 💰 PayPal
+    * 💰 PayPal
-    - ₿ Cryptocurrency (Bitcoin, Ethereum)
+    * ₿ Cryptocurrency (Bitcoin, Ethereum)

     **Tax Receipts**: Available for all donations over $25 (US donors) or equivalent.